The Outlying Fells of Lakeland

 Typically, once a book was published, the Gazette did not revisit it unless revisions were necessary.
 Given Wainwright’s busy schedule during the 1970s, he may have overlooked it, resulting in no subsequent updates.

-The Outlying Fells of Lakeland stood out as the sole guidebook bearing a £1.50 price tag, while the other guides were priced at £1.40 in the mid-1970s.
+The Outlying Fells of Lakeland stood out as the sole guidebook priced at £1.50, while the others were priced at £1.40 in the mid-1970s.
 Starting with the tenth impression, the Gazette departed from Wainwright’s handwritten dust jacket price, transitioning to printer’s type.

-The material shortages of the 1970s impacted all guidebooks, exemplified by several early impressions that displayed a lack of consistency in their case types.
+The material shortages of the 1970s affected all guidebooks, as evidenced by several early impressions that lacked consistency in their case types.

-As I embarked on my journey assembling a collection of guidebooks, I soon realised the extent of the physical changes that had transpired over their printing history.
+As I embarked on my journey to assemble a collection of guidebooks, I soon realised the extent of the physical changes that had occurred over their printing history.
 Adhering to strict criteria, only guidebooks in impeccable condition found their place within my curated collection.
 Within a few years, I achieved a significant milestone with The Outlying Fells of Lakeland, having acquired every impression from all publishers.

 Shortly after sharing this revelation on social media, I received a call from Georgina Cooke, a former Westmorland Gazette employee from 1973 to 1989.
 She served as the publishing order clerk.
 Having resided in Kendal with her husband, David, for numerous years, Georgina expressed her admiration for my collection of Outlying Fells books.
 However, she also brought to my attention that, according to her knowledge, the collection was not yet complete.